Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20221123/software_stacks.md

 CPU type, some floating point computations may produce slightly different results, and as soon as you go parallel this may even be the case between two runs on exactly the same hardware and software.

-But portability is a much greater myth.
+But full portability is a much greater myth.
 Containers are really only guaranteed to be portable between similar systems.
 They may be a little bit more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it stops.
 Containers are usually build for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But